ecmwf/metview-docs/docs/api/functions/static_stability.rst

 ..  py:function:: static_stability(t,  [p, layer=False])

     Computes the static stability used in the quasi-geostrophic (QG) theory.
+It is a measure of the stability of the atmosphere in hydrostatic equilibrium with respect to vertical displacements.

     :param t: temperature (K)
     :type t: :class:`Fieldset` or ndarray